Integrations use cases

 To use this guide, you need an APM tool event integration set up with one of the following:

 Imagine you monitor your app performance using New Relic One.
-You notice on the Errors dashboard that you're seeing an increase in HTTP response code 500 errors.
+You notice on the Errors dashboard that you're receiving an increase in HTTP response code 500 errors.

 This is cause for concern.
 Your team recently started a database migration, and you wonder if the increase in errors is related.
 Luckily, you planned for potential issues by putting the migration behind a feature flag, and are rolling it out to your users incrementally rather than all at once.

-Flag change events in your production environment create new deployment events in New Relic One, which let you see the impact of specific flag changes.
-To see if the 500 errors started when you turned on the migration flag, you navigate to your Deployments page.
+Flag change events in your production environment create new deployment events in New Relic One, which let you understand the impact of specific flag changes.
+To find out if the 500 errors started when you turned on the migration flag, you navigate to your Deployments page.
 As you suspected, the errors began around the time your team toggled on the flag.
 Your error rate jumped from less than 1% to almost 7%.